elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture03_assembly2.md

-# Control Flow and Arrays
+---
+title: Lecture 03 - More Assembly on RISC-V
+---

 **Links:**
 [RISC-V Cheat Sheet](https://projectf.io/posts/riscv-cheat-sheet/)
 , [RISC-V ABI](https://d3s.mff.cuni.cz/files/teaching/nswi200/202324/doc/riscv-abi.pdf)

+---

 **Text and excercises in the Workbook (Arbetsboken)** Chapter 1, Pages 17-24
 Chapter 1, Pages 34-56

+---

 **Things that are in the Workbook that should possibly be in this lecture** Sign Extension (not as important in RISCV, but still needs to be handled somewhere) Stack frames?
 (I think överkurs)
 Arrays with multiple dimensions (definitely  överkurs)

+---

+# Control Flow and Arrays
 This lecture will focus on *Program Control Flow*, i.e., how to make jumps in our code, call subroutines, and make function calls.
 This will include using the ABI conventions for function parameters and return values, understanding how the *stack* works, and how to deal with *register spilling* (i.e., what to do when we do not have enough registers).
 We will round of the lecture with a discussion about *arrays* and how they are implemented in assembly.